Understanding Domestication: The Ethics of Wild Animals as Pets and in Zoos

 Most animals (mainly mammals, but reptiles and fish differ slightly as well) that are born and raised in captivity are profoundly different animals from their wild counterparts.
 A feral cat will have more traits associated with a "wild" animal that is unsuitable as a pet than a captive born fennec fox, for example.

 What is domestication?

 Domestication is a concept that is often misunderstood by people as often as evolution.
-Evolution is not when animals get ‘smarter’, ‘stronger’ or improve in a way that appeals to humans, and domestication is not solely the process of making animals less dangerous or producing them with a mind that would naturally prefer confinement.
+Evolution is not when animals get smarter, stronger or "improve" in a way that appeals to humans, and domestication is not solely the process of making animals less dangerous or producing them with a mind that would prefer human-controlled confinement.

-It is well known via cartoons that bulls, despite being domesticated, are aggressive and dangerous.
-It is also well known that with most domesticated animals, if you leave the door/fence open, they will leave.
+Even small children who watch cartoons can tell you that bulls, despite being domesticated, can be aggressive and dangerous.
+It is also well known that with most domesticated animals, if you leave the door or fence open, they will leave.

-Domestication is the process of modifying animals, via the process of selective breeding, to optimize them for human benefit.
+Domestication is the process of modifying a species, via the process of selective breeding, to optimize them for a human need.
 These following facts must be firmly understood: